smigthereason/AnimeVerse/README.md

 - Vercel

 ## Requirements needed
-To contribute or work with this project, you need:
+To contribute or work on this project, you need:
 - Basic programming knowledge of JavaScript, HTML, and CSS.
 - Visual Studio Code or any other code editor of your choice.
 - Vercel for deployment purposes